 What is Protein/Creatinine Ratio?

-Why is Protein/Creatinine Ratio done?
+What is Protein/Creatinine Ratio used for?

 The Protein/Creatinine Ratio is done:

 To monitor kidney functioning as a part of a routine checkup or as part of a follow-up to a previous positive urine protein test

 To check for damage when the patient is suffering from a condition that affects the kidneys

 To see if a kidney function is responding to the suggested treatment

 If you have symptoms of a urinary tract infection (UTI)

 Reference range may vary from lab to lab*